oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/monitor-kubernetes-cluster/monitor-kubernetes-cluster.md

     - Observe left summary panel tiles updated as per applied namespace, workload & node filter.

-    - Observe Workloads details table, filtered workload *bitnami-wordpress* running in the namespace *wpexapp* is listed grouped by workload type.
+    - Observe Workloads details table, filtered workload running in the namespace *wpexapp* is listed grouped by workload type.

     - Click on the Expand All checkbox, to view important details of filtered workload such as Namespace, Name, Status and Age.
     ![workload-tab-all-filters](images/workload-tab-all-filters.png)

-    - Pods by workload section now shows pods associated with filtered workload  *bitnami-wordpress*.
+    - Pods by workload section now shows pods associated with filtered workload.

     - Observe changes in Metric widgets in telemetry panel on applying workload filter.
 Use the arrows in widget panel to view all the widgets.